WEKIT-ECS/MIRAGE-XR/README.md

 a training session, performance analysis can be prepared from the measured data, stored via the interface with the IEEE Experience API (xAPI).

-* Scientifically validated method - the MIRAGE·XR Open Source core is based on project results of the Horizon 2020 project WEKIT, validated in two waves with over 550 participants in pilot trials in medicine, aviation, and space.
+* Scientifically validated method - the MirageXR Open Source core is based on project results of the Horizon 2020 project WEKIT, validated in two waves with over 550 participants in pilot trials in medicine, aviation, and space.